mlaizure/holbertonschool-zero_day/0x03-git/README.md

 This task helps us learn out to use git and github.
+Here is an addition to this file.